 Fire safety update

-As a response Newlon has set up a special projects team and appointed specialist fire safety engineers and forensic architects to carry out investigation works for buildings we own.
+As a response Newlon set up a special projects team and appointed specialist fire safety engineers and forensic architects to carry out investigation works for buildings we own.
 In a few places we have homes as part of larger developments where there are separate freeholders and managing agents who will hold these responsibilities.
-We are prioritising these works for taller buildings (over 18 metres) and where we consider there is most potential risk.
+In line with Government advice we are prioritising these works for taller buildings (over 18 metres) and where we consider there is most potential risk.
 For example we have prioritised taller buildings with any kind of rain screen cladding over buildings that are brick clad.

 In some cases as a result of FRA actions or where we have already carried out detailed inspections and determined that remedial works are required we have appointed fire wardens until such a time as works are completed.
 This is resulting in significant ongoing costs which we have not passed back to residents.

 Advice and guidance for Shared Owners and leaseholders if you are thinking of selling, staircasing or re-mortgaging your home

 If you are planning to sell, staircase or re-mortgage your home you may find that this is currently difficult because of the approach lenders are taking to the Government’s advice notes.
 Since the start of 2020 many lenders are asking for a form EWS1.
 This is a standardised form signed off by a suitably qualified chartered professional (often a fire engineer) to assess a building’s fire safety compliance.